-CMS currently hosts the ITWG webinar weekly on Tuesdays from 3:00 PM to 4:30 PM ET.
+CMS currently hosts the ITWG webinar on Tuesdays from 3:00 PM to 4:30 PM ET.
+The schedule adjusts throughout the year.
+Please refer to the registration URL below for more information.
 The ITWG call is open to all web-brokers and issuers operating on the FFE or SBE-FPs.
 CMS will continue to use the ITWG call to update the DE/EDE community on developments related to EDE and offer interactive question and answer time at the end of each session.

 To obtain the call-in information for the weekly ITWG webinar, users must register via a one-time Webinar Registration URL for the ITWG meeting series.
 This URL can be found on CMS zONE.
-100
+104